Runespear/CS5431/README.md

 ##How to run this system##

+We are currently working on IntelliJ, and have not determined a proper build as a whole yet.
+Open up the following files below and right click to run to preview the:

+1) File-Transfer capabilities between TCP_Client and TCP_Server
+    In this case, it is client uploading to server
+2) GUI which is almost done, but not yet hooked up to a working server backend.

 ###Server (for sending to client_TCP)###
 Run org.cs5431_server.Main as the main class with program argument 8080 (which indicates the port #).
 Currently our code is hardcoded to use port 8080 but this will change in the future